Orange Beach Wave - photo by Sam Sumlin

 - Judges will make selections based on quality, composition, content, originality, uniqueness, creativity and general appeal.

-Winners will be notified by email no later than Oct.
-15, 2017.
-First, second and third place winners will be selected in all categories.
+Winners will be notified by email no later than January 15, 2020.
+First, second, third and honorable mention winners will be selected in all categories.
 The judges reserve the right to decide whether a category contains work that merits awards.

 Prizes will be awarded to each winning photographer along with recognition in the traveling exhibit.
-Prizes may include items courtesy of ADCNR/Tourism/ALDOT.
+Prizes may include items courtesy of ADCNR, Tourism or the USFWS.

 For More Information